justajeffy/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/designer.txt

         the optional instance of the *Qt base class*.
 If specified then the user interface is created in it.
 Otherwise a new instance of the base class is automatically created.
+    :param package:
+        the optional package that is the base package for any relative imports of custom widgets.
     :rtype:
         the ``QWidget`` sub-class that implements the user interface.